- SCU Home Page

 Master of Science in Software Engineering (MSSE)

 The program consists of the SCU Engineering core, a software engineering core, a set of software engineering electives, and a capstone project.
 Students are allowed to sample courses across diverse software disciplines, including databases, networks, parallel and distributed systems, graphical user interfaces, artificial intelligence, and computer languages.
 Students must work with their advisor to select 15 units of appropriate software engineering electives.
 The capstone project comprises three consecutive terms of effort and provides an opportunity for students to apply their technical breadth and the core engineering principles toward the development of a complex, team-oriented software project.
 Ideally, projects will involve collaboration with industry.
 The capstone project integrates the engineering knowledge acquired in the core courses with the technical breadth acquired in the diverse electives.
 Thus, students must complete all requirements of the core prior to registering for the first capstone project course.
-They must also complete 6 units of electives prior to registering for the second 2 units of the capstone course, COEN 485, to ensure the project teams have the appropriate blend of technical background and engineering knowledge.
+They must also complete six units of electives prior to registering for the second two units of the capstone course, COEN 485, to ensure the project teams have the appropriate blend of technical background and engineering knowledge.

 Doctor of Philosophy in Computer Science and Engineering